nuuuwan/lanka_data_timeseries/README.md

 * 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets GAMPAHA (cbsl - Annual)
 * 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets HAMBANTOTA (cbsl - Annual)
 * 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets JAFFNA (cbsl - Annual)
-* 2024-01-01 15:14:10 - Banking Sector- Number of Other Banking Outlets KALUTARA (cbsl - Annual)